 I want to answer a question I received recently.
-It’s something I see A LOT in the diet/nutrition space.
+It’s something I see a lot in the diet/nutrition space.
+Here’s the question:

 The problem is the way you’re labelling food.

 By labelling certain foods as ‘clean’ or ‘healthy’ and others as ‘dirty’ and ‘unhealthy’ you’re creating a ‘good’ and ‘bad mentality towards food.
 And in doing so, you set yourself up for failure from the get-go.

 Firstly, the more you restrict things the more your craving for that food increases (what I call The Pink Elephant Problem.)

 Secondly, these labels (clean/healthy/good versus dirty/unhealthy/bad) then become attached to your self-worth: When you’re eating foods you’ve deemed ‘good’, you see yourself as a ‘good’, disciplined person who can stick to their diet.
 And when you eat the foods you’ve deemed ‘bad’, you see yourself as a ‘bad’, undisciplined person who can’t stick to their diet.
 This is problematic because as people we have an inherent tendency toward the negativity bias:

 The negativity bias, also known as the negativity effect, refers to the notion that, even when of equal intensity, things of a more negative nature (e.g. unpleasant thoughts, emotions, or social interactions; harmful/traumatic events) have a greater effect on one’s psychological state and processes than neutral or positive things.
 In other words, something very positive will generally have less of an impact on a person’s behavior and cognition than something equally emotional but negative.’